 Members must be pursuing (or already hold) a degree from MSOE (excluding sponsor members).
 There are no other qualifications.
 Consistent with all applicable federal and state laws and MSOE policies, this Organization and its subordinate bodies and officers shall not discriminate for or against anyone on the basis of race, gender, religion, culture, or sexual orientation.

 Members should attend all monthly meetings held by the Organization.

-Members should attend events sponsored / held by the Organization if able.
+Members should attend events sponsored / held by the Organization.

 Members should offer suggestions for and help plan activities run by the Organization.